Dental Implant Bone Grafting in Chatham MA

 The maxillary sinuses are behind your cheeks, on top of the upper teeth.
 They are hollow cavities in your bone.
 Sometimes roots to the natural upper teeth extend up into the maxillary sinuses.
 When these teeth are removed, there is often just an egg shell thin wall of bone separating the maxillary sinus and the mouth.
 Dental Implants need bone to hold them in place, so a very thin sinus wall may need reinforcement.

 One solution is called a sinus graft or lateral sinus lift.
 Dr. Sporborg can enter the sinus from the side above where the upper teeth used to be.
-The sinus membrane is then lifted upward and donor bone is inserted into the floor of the sinus.
-After several months of healing the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in the new sinus bone.
+The sinus membrane is then lifted upward and bone graft material is placed in the space under the lifted membrane.
+After several months of healing the bone graft becomes part of the patient’s jaw and dental implants can be inserted and stabilized in the new sinus bone.

-This type of graft makes it possible for many patients with low bone levels to have dental implants when years ago there was no other option other than wearing loose dentures.
+This type of graft makes it possible for many patients with low bone levels to have dental implants when years ago there was no other option other than wearing loose-fitting dentures.

 Guided Tissue Regeneration